awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-binary-doc.md

 # Adding documents with the API<a name="in-adding-binary-doc"></a>

-The following example adds text to an index by calling the [ BatchPutDocument ](API_BatchPutDocument.md) operation\.
+The following example adds text to an index by calling [BatchPutDocument](API_BatchPutDocument.md)\.

-You can use the `BatchPutDocument` operation to add documents in the following formats:
+You can use the `BatchPutDocument` API to add documents in the following formats:
 + DOC
 + HTML
 + PDF
 + Plain text
 + PPT

 Files added to the index must be in a UTF\-8 encoded byte stream\.
-The following example adds UTF\-8 encoded text to the index\.
+In the following examples, UTF\-8 encoded text is added to the index\.

 ------
 #### [ Python ]